-In this blog, the Brevard County roofing contractors at Hippo Roofing will give you a few color options for your new home.
-The color choice is solely up to you, but we’re happy to help you find a shade that fits with your home and your style.
+A metal roof lasts for 60 years — so you need to choose a color you’ll love for years to come.
+The color choice is a tough decision to make, but we’re happy to help you find a shade that fits your home and your style best.

 If you’re having trouble picking a color for your metal roof, start with the neutrals.
 You can always add a punch of color later with trim, flower beds, siding, or a painted front door to give your home more personality.

 We offer clients the following neutral roof options: stone, ivory, grey, white, and tan.

 In terms of dark roofs, aged charcoal, medium bronze or chocolate brown can give your home visual balance and let your beautiful siding shine.

 Deep earthy tones do well when paired with a much lighter house color.
 This dramatic contract makes for a rich overall curb appeal.

 Try Something Ocean-inspired with Blue Hues

 When you live in Florida, it’s hard to not think about the ocean.
 The state tends to lean toward a tropical and nautical feel — including homes.
 Fortunately, you don’t have to hang a ring buoy on your front door like a Christmas wreath in order to give your home an easygoing ocean vibe.
 All it takes is a blue or blue-green roof to bring a little piece of the Atlantic Ocean to your property.

 Opt for a deep blue for a bottom-of-the-ocean look, a muted teal for a fun, shallow-water beach feel, or a clear blue that’s just like the midday ocean waves.
 You can even choose a burnt orange reminiscent of an ocean sunset or a white sand shade that pairs well with more colorful siding.
 Whatever you choose, you’ll have a subtle coastal feel to your home, which is much less tacky than nautical decorations in your front yard.